shumatsumoto/tips-to-think/README.md

 ## :pencil2: Overview

-Create a blog with Ruby on Rails
+Create a blog with Ruby on Rails.

 ## :hammer: Requirement